-FCMAT has found that guides such as this continually evolve.
+FCMAT's goal is that this guide will continue to facilitate a better understanding of the roles of various agencies pertaining to fiscal oversight of LEAs.
 As new legislation is passed and statutory regulations are enacted, the guide will continue to require revision.
-FCMAT also welcomes suggestions for improvements or changes to this document.
+FCMAT welcomes suggestions for improvements or changes to this document.

-This guide uses paraphrased sections of pertinent Education Codes when they are referenced.
-For a more meaningful understanding and thorough review, readers will need to consult the entire code section in context.
+This guide uses paraphrased sections of pertinent laws and regulations when they are referenced.
+For a more meaningful understanding and thorough review, readers will need to consult the entire relevant code section in context.